The 60-day rule.

 One of the lowest rates in Europe.

-Under the 2026 Cyprus tax reform, cryptocurrency disposals are taxed at a flat 8% rate via Article 20E.
-This applies to individuals who are Cyprus tax residents.
+Under the 2026 Cyprus tax reform, cryptocurrency disposals are taxed at a flat 8% rate for individuals who are Cyprus tax residents.

-The 8% applies to disposals — selling, swapping, or converting crypto to fiat.
-Simply holding crypto is not a taxable event.
-Staking rewards and DeFi income are treated as income and taxed separately under standard income tax rules.
+The rate applies when you dispose of crypto — selling, swapping or converting to fiat.
+Simply holding crypto is not taxable.
+Staking rewards and DeFi income are treated separately under standard income tax rules.

 Importantly, you do not need a Cyprus company to access the 8% rate.
-It applies at the personal level as long as you are a Cyprus tax resident — whether you qualify via the 60-day rule (which does require a company) or the standard 183-day rule.
+It applies at the personal level as long as you are a Cyprus tax resident, whether through the 60-day rule or the standard 183-day rule.

 • 8% flat rate on crypto disposals — sales, swaps, and conversions